 How has the pandemic influenced the certification landscape in South Africa, and what does the future hold for this sector?
-Nicci Scott-Anderson investigates.
+NICCI SCOTT-ANDERSON investigates.

 It is interesting to note that the pandemic brought about a few potential trends, which may shape the trajectory of various standards.
 This creates opportunities for certification bodies to become more competitive, both in the number of standards they are certified to audit, and in the overall investment cost of certification.

 As the economy recovers and businesses stabilise, there should be a gradual resurgence in demand for certification services.
 Deenash Singh is group CEO of specialist consultancy Sherqco, which provides safety, health, environmental, quality, and risk management services.
-He explains that, while the company has over 1,000 clients, many of its existing clients are reassessing which standards they will certify, as opposed to the standards with which they will merely seek to be compliant.
+He explains that, while the company has over 1,000 clients, many of its existing clients are reassessing for which standards they will seek certification, as opposed to the standards with which they will merely seek to be compliant.

 There may also be a shift in the specific standards sought by organisations, as the pandemic highlighted the importance of health and safety, as well as cybersecurity.
-Certifications related to ISO/IEC 9001 (Quality Management) and ISO/IEC 45001 (Occupational Health and Safety) will potentially continue to be in demand as businesses prioritise resilience and compliance in these areas.
+Certifications related to ISO/IEC 9001 (Quality Management) and ISO/IEC 45001 (Occupational Health and Safety) may continue to be in demand as businesses prioritise resilience and compliance in these areas.